Irish Abroad 5 min read

 US-Iran Peace Talks Begin in Islamabad as Ceasefire Remains Under Strain

-High-stakes negotiations between US and Iranian officials got under way in Islamabad on Friday, as the two-week ceasefire that ended 39 days of conflict remained fragile, with Israel's continued military campaign in Lebanon threatening to derail the agreement before it can be consolidated.
+High-stakes negotiations between US and Iranian officials got under way in Islamabad on Friday, as the two-week ceasefire that ended 39 days of conflict remained fragile — with Israel's continued military campaign in Lebanon threatening to derail the agreement before it can be consolidated, and the Strait of Hormuz still effectively closed to normal commercial traffic.

-The talks, brokered by Pakistan, represent the first direct diplomatic engagement between Washington and Tehran since the conflict began in late February.
-Iran has presented a 10-point plan as a basis for a lasting agreement, which US President Donald Trump has described as a "workable basis," though significant gaps remain on core issues.
+The talks, brokered by Pakistan, represent the first direct diplomatic engagement between Washington and Tehran since the conflict began in late February — and the first direct, high-level negotiations between the two countries since the 1979 Islamic Revolution.
+Iran has presented a 10-point plan as a basis for a lasting agreement, which US President Donald Trump initially described as a "workable basis," though significant gaps remain on core issues.

 Background

 The US-Iran conflict began on 28 February when US and Israeli forces launched coordinated strikes on Iran, citing concerns about Tehran's nuclear weapons programme.
 Iran responded by striking neighbouring countries and effectively closing the Strait of Hormuz, through which approximately 20 per cent of the world's oil typically passes.
-The closure triggered a sharp spike in global energy prices and caused significant economic disruption worldwide.
+The closure triggered a sharp spike in global energy prices, with Brent crude surpassing $100 a barrel, and caused significant economic disruption worldwide.

 Key Developments

+Despite 21 hours of discussions, the Islamabad talks failed to produce a comprehensive agreement.
+Trump stated that Iran's offer was "not good enough," and on 13 April announced a US naval blockade of Iranian ports.
 The ceasefire is under immediate strain due to Israel's continued bombardment of Beirut and southern Lebanon.
 Israel maintains that Lebanon is not covered by the truce, while Iran insists a ceasefire in Lebanon is an "inseparable part" of the agreement.
 Lebanon's health ministry reported at least 303 deaths from Israeli airstrikes earlier this week.
+A separate 10-day truce between Israel and Lebanon was eventually agreed on 16 April to allow for direct negotiations.

 Why It Matters